Dr. John Happel | Sep 22, 2018 | 0

 They don’t order the necessary tests or even decide if a test is even necessary in the first place.

-Everyone who walks in their door automatically gets a Doppler ultrasound whether they need it or not.
+Everyone who walks in their door automatically is asked to get a Doppler ultrasound.

 Procedures are pushed at these entrepreneurial vein center franchises because that is what makes the biggest profit.